tldr-pages/tldr/pages/common/caller.md

 `caller 0`

-- Print the line of a function call `n` frames back, its function name and filename:
+- Print the line, the function name and the filename of a function call `n` frames back:

 `caller {{n}}`